 Curriculum

-The Master of Financial Insurance (MFI) program is designed as a 12-month (3 term) program comprised of 9 required core courses, 1 elective course, and a 16-week summer internship placement.
+The Master of Financial Insurance (MFI) program is designed as a 12-month (3 term) professional program.

 Students proceed through the program as a single cohort, following a common course of study which is fully integrated and computer-laboratory intensive.
 Course projects and assignments are designed to integrate the material from multiple courses and their application in a real-world practical context.
 Excellence in communication and presentation skills is emphasized in both the oral and written components of the projects.

-All core courses (except for STA 2546 H and the elective STA45** H) in this program are 0.5 FCE (Full Course Equivalent) which run for twelve (12) weeks and meet for three (3) hours per week (excluding tutorials / computer labs).
+All core courses (except for STA 2571H, STA 4600H, and the elective STA45** H) in this program are 0.5 FCE (Full Course Equivalent) which run for twelve (12) weeks and meet for three (3) hours per week (excluding tutorials / computer labs).

 Core Courses: